Douglas Holtz-Eakin

-Douglas James "Doug" Holtz-Eakin (born February 3, 1958) is an American economist.
-He was formerly an economics professor at Syracuse University, Director of the Congressional Budget Office, and chief economic policy adviser to Senator John McCain's 2008 presidential campaign.
-Holtz-Eakin is currently president of the American Action Forum policy institute, a conservative think tank.
+Douglas James Holtz-Eakin (born February 3, 1958) is an American economist.
+He was formerly an economics professor at Syracuse University, director of the Congressional Budget Office, and chief economic policy adviser to Senator John McCain's 2008 presidential campaign.
+Holtz-Eakin is currently president of the American Action Forum, a conservative advocacy group.

 Early life

-Douglas James Eakin was born and raised in suburban Pittsburgh, Pennsylvania in 1958, where his Navy-veteran father worked as a steel plant manager.
-He received a B.A. in economics and mathematics from Denison University in 1980 and a Ph.D in economics from Princeton University in 1985.
+Eakin was born and raised in suburban Pittsburgh, Pennsylvania, in 1958, where his Navy-veteran father worked as a steel plant manager.
+He received a B.A. in economics and mathematics from Denison University in 1980 and a Ph.D. in economics from Princeton University in 1985.
 He took his first wife's maiden name, Holtz, as part of his own upon their marriage in 1981.

 Career

 Holtz-Eakin established his academic career with appointments at Princeton (1984–89) and Columbia University (1985–90).

 From August 1989 to July 1990, Holtz-Eakin served as a Senior Staff Economist on President George H. W. Bush's Council of Economic Advisers.
-From 1986 to 2001 he also served as a Faculty Research Fellow and Research Associate at the National Bureau of Economic Research.
-Holtz-Eakin was tenured faculty at the Maxwell School of Citizenship and Public Affairs at Syracuse University from 1990 to 2003, where he was appointed Professor in 1995 and Chair of the Department of Economics from 1997 to 2001.
+From 1986 to 2001 he also served as a Faculty Research Fellow and research associate at the National Bureau of Economic Research.
+Holtz-Eakin was tenured faculty at the Maxwell School of Citizenship and Public Affairs at Syracuse University from 1990 to 2003, where he was appointed professor in 1995 and chair of the department of economics from 1997 to 2001.

-In 2003, Holtz-Eakin left Syracuse University to become Director of the Congressional Budget Office.
+In 2003, Holtz-Eakin left Syracuse University to become director of the Congressional Budget Office.
 Under his leadership, the budget office undertook a study of tax rates, which found that any new revenue that tax cuts brought in paled in comparison with their cost.
 He left the appointment in 2005.